New iPhone Stuck on Reconnecting? Try These Fixes

 Turn Off Low Power Mode

 While Low Power Mode is designed to conserve battery life by reducing certain background activities, it may affect your device's performance.
 Enabling it could lead to disruptions in your Wi-Fi connection, causing issues like interrupted internet connection during data transfer.
-If your new iPhone is stuck during data transfer and Low Power Mode is enabled, consider disabling it to ensure optimal device operation, especially during network-dependent tasks.

 Turn off Low Power Mode